Senior Research Seminar

 3) Other students who will have senior status during the term of desired 490 enrollment.

-The department administrator, Elizabeth Galvan, will write everyone who requested 490 enrollment within one week of the deadline to let them know whether they have been admitted, and if not, what position they occupy on the wait list.
-If you have any questions you may email Elizabeth.
+The department administrator, Kandis Pogoda, will write everyone who requested 490 enrollment within one week of the deadline to let them know whether they have been admitted, and if not, what position they occupy on the wait list.
+If you have any questions you may email Kandis.